High Blood Pressure Symptoms In Women

 Recognizing Symptoms of High Blood Pressure in Women

 While high blood pressure often develops silently, women should watch for specific symptoms that may indicate elevated blood pressure.
 Common signs include severe headaches, particularly those that occur frequently or feel different from typical tension headaches.
 Vision changes such as blurriness or seeing spots can also signal dangerously high blood pressure levels.
-Can High Blood Pressure cause dizziness is a frequently asked question, and the answer is yes, especially when blood pressure spikes suddenly.
+Whether High Blood Pressure cause dizziness is a frequently asked question, and the answer is yes, especially when blood pressure spikes suddenly.

 Chest pain or a feeling of tightness, including the sensation that your bra feels uncomfortably tight, can indicate cardiovascular stress from elevated blood pressure.
 Heart palpitations or irregular heartbeat may also occur, particularly during physical activity or stress.
 Some women experience swelling in their legs, ankles, or feet, which can result from the heart working harder to pump blood through narrowed or damaged blood vessels.
 Numbness or weakness on one side of the body is a serious symptom that requires immediate medical attention, as it may indicate a stroke or severe hypertensive crisis.